Skip to content

 Juneteenth found a resurgence during the civil rights movement of the 1950s and 1960s, and in 1980 Texas declared Juneteenth an official state holiday.
 On June 17, 2021, President Biden signed a bill that marked June 19 as a federal holiday.

 Learn more about Juneteenth and the Juneteenth movement at nationaljuneteenth.com and juneteenth.com, and join or host a local Juneteenth celebration.
+For a fun activity, complete the Juneteenth Word Search (PDF) from response Magazine.

 The work of racial justice is ongoing.
 United Women in Faith has, is and will continue this work until we live in a world in which all have the equal opportunity to thrive.
 For resources, visit our racial justice page.